The functionality of an excel workbook is indisputable.

 Packed with features like automation of resource allocation, and a dual pronged approach to risk assessment, the final product is an undeniably impressive product that provides outstanding results for it’s users.

-Mitigating the troublesome issues present with the workbook approach, yet allowing for the flexibility to import and export to and from excel, APEX (Advanced Pipeline Estimating and eXecution Software) has earned rave reviews from it’s user base over the last decade of widespread use.
+Mitigating the troublesome issues present with the workbook approach, yet allowing for the flexibility to import and export to and from excel, PowerProject Pipeline Construction Management tool has earned rave reviews from its user base over the last decade of widespread use.

 APEX may just provide the combination of flexibility, robust calculations, pipeline specific & time saving functionality and repeatable reliable calculations to convert even the most dedicated excel spreadsheet aficionado.